Emergency Blanket

 Signalling Device

-Other Uses
+Other Uses for Emergency Blankets

-Your emergency blanket is waterproof thanks to the fact that it’s plastic.
-Allowing you to collect water with it.
-Cut off a small piece and you have some great tinder for a stubborn fire.
-If you have a tarp and blanket, great.
-Then use this as a ground sheet to stay dry.
-Whatever the case may be, there are infinite uses for even the most mundane objects.
+Should you have a tarp and blanket, great.
+Use the blanket as a ground tarp to stay dry.
+Whatever the case, there are infinite uses for even the most mundane objects.
 And in the woods, a large plastic sheet isn’t mundane at all.

 Water Can Be Your Worst Enemy